WeirauchLab/COSMO/README.md

     make module

 For members of the Weirauch Lab, this will just do the Right Thing™.
+To avoid errors here, purge all your modules, deactivate any virtualenvs, and re-load `python/2.7.18-wrl` or a comparable Python 2.7.x  module.

 For others, this will install the module to `/usr/local/modules/cosmo/x.y.z` (where `x.y.z` is the currently checked-out version of COSMO) and put the